Defect Line Coarsening and Refinement in Active Nematics

-Active nematics are a class of active materials, which exhibit apolar orientational order along the director $\vec{n}$, with main material examples being microtubule mixtures and bacterial suspensions ~\cite{MarchettiMC_RevModPhys85_2013, SanchezT_Nature491_2012, WensinkHH_ProcNatlAcadSci109_2012,AlertR_AnnuRevCondensMatterPhys13_2022,HardouinJ_SoftMatter16_2020}.
-In three dimensions, bulk active nematics form the dynamic steady state called active turbulence, which at the structural level is a dynamically rewiring network of defect lines and loops~\cite{DuclosG_Science367_2020}, driven by the anisotropic active stress~\cite{HatwalneY_PhysRevLett92_2004}.
-At constant activity, active turbulence is in a dynamic equilibrium, where defect density fluctuates around a constant value, while the defects still move around and undergo structural reconfigurations~\cite{UrzayJ_JFluidMech822_2017,KrajnikZ_SoftMatter16_2020}.
+Active nematics are a class of active materials, which exhibit apolar orientational order along the director $\vec{n}$, with material examples including microtubule mixtures and bacterial suspensions ~\cite{MarchettiMC_RevModPhys85_2013, SanchezT_Nature491_2012, WensinkHH_ProcNatlAcadSci109_2012,AlertR_AnnuRevCondensMatterPhys13_2022,HardouinJ_SoftMatter16_2020}.
+In three dimensions, bulk active nematics form the dynamic steady state called active turbulence, which at the structural level is a dynamic rewiring network of defect lines and loops~\cite{DuclosG_Science367_2020,UrzayJ_JFluidMech822_2017,KrajnikZ_SoftMatter16_2020}, driven by the anisotropic active stress~\cite{HatwalneY_PhysRevLett92_2004,VoituriezR_EurophysLett70_2005}.
+Recently, it was shown that advective terms are suppressed in active fluids~\cite{CarenzaLN_EPL132_2020,AlertR_NaturePhys16_2020} and in the steady state the energy injection is exactly matched by the viscous dissipation at each scale~\cite{AlertR_NaturePhys16_2020}.
 Defect line segments are driven by the self-propulsion velocity depending on their local director profile, leading the defect loops to grow, shrink, and buckle in time~\cite{BinyshJ_PhysRevLett124_2020,LongC_SoftMatter17_2021}.

 Beyond the active matter, the phase ordering kinetics through coarsening exhibits universal behaviour across a range of physical systems, as underlain with the fundamental role of the topological defects within the order parameter field~\cite{BrayAJ_AdvPhys51_2010}.
-Notably, the three-dimensional nematic systems have played a prominent role in demonstrating such universal behaviour for defects in the shape of lines and loops, since universal coarsening dynamics --- first described by Kibble for cosmic strings~\cite{KibbleTWB_JPhysAMathGen9_1976} and later predicted by Zurek for superfluid helium~\cite{ZurekW_PhysRep276_1996} --- was finally experimentally observed in nematic liquid crystals~\cite{ChuangI_Science251_1991}.
 Universal rules for phase kinetics are typically obtained through energetic arguments~\cite{BrayAJ_AdvPhys51_2010}, which opens a question what novel insights active matter energetics as an emergent field can provide.
+Notably, the universal of defects in the shape of lines and loops --- first described by Kibble for cosmic strings~\cite{KibbleTWB_JPhysAMathGen9_1976} and later predicted by Zurek for superfluid helium~\cite{ZurekW_PhysRep276_1996} --- was experimentally observed in (passive, i.e. not active) nematic liquid crystals~\cite{ChuangI_Science251_1991}.